Anti-Coagulant Injection Treats Heparin-Induced Thrombocytopenia

-The pharmaceutical is indicated as an anti-coagulant for prophylaxis or treatment of thrombosis in patients with heparin-induced thrombocytopenia, and as an anticoagulant in patients with or at risk for heparin-induced thrombocytopenia undergoing percutaneous coronary intervention (PCI).
+The anti-coagulant Argatroban injection, 100mg/mL, is indicated as an anti-coagulant for prophylaxis or treatment of thrombosis in patients with heparin-induced thrombocytopenia.
+It is also used as an anticoagulant in patients with or at risk for heparin-induced thrombocytopenia undergoing percutaneous coronary intervention (PCI).

 The anti-coagulant effects begin immediately after infection.
 The drug is a synthetic direct thrombin inhibitor that does not interact with heparin anti-bodies.